Avanade/Beef/samples/MyEf.Hr/docs/2-Employee-DB.md

 To support the requirement to query the Reference Data values from the database we will use Entity Framework (EF) to simplify.
 The Reference Data table configuration will drive the EF .NET (C#) model code-generation via the `efModel: true` attribute.

-Remove all existing configuration from `database.beef-5.yaml` and replace.
+Remove all existing configuration from `database.beef-5.yaml` and replace with the contents below.
 Each table configuration is referencing the underlying table and schema, then requesting an EF model is created for all related columns found within the database. _Beef_ will query the database to infer the columns during code-generation to ensure it "understands" the latest configuration.

 ``` yaml
 # Configuring the code-generation global settings